 Key Playing Card Control.

-The Key card control is a very underused overlooked and underestimated card control, that, when used correctly can also be a most deceptive playing card control.
-The beauty of this card control is that you can control the chosen playing card to the top, to the bottom or even to a specific place in the deck.
+The Key card control is a very underused overlooked and underestimated sleight, that, when used correctly can also be most deceptive.
+The beauty of this card control is that you can move the chosen playing card to the top, to the bottom or even to a specific place in the deck.
 Also, it requires no sleight of hand.
 From experience using a key card can not only fool spectators, but magicians as well, because of its simplicity.

 The secret to using a key card deceptively in your card magic is to disguise the moment you are looking for the key card, and disguise the cutting of the deck.
 When using a Key card control, whilst searching through the deck for the key playing card, Spread through showing the cards to a spectator, asking if they have any idea what card was selected.
 It’s a small touch but takes attention away from your actions.
 Also, rather than just cutting at the key card, cut a few playing cards in small batches as you search for the key playing card and then cut at the key card.
 This helps hide the fact that you are looking for a single playing card and then adjusting the order of the cards.

 A final tip on the Key playing card: Why not use the back of a playing card?
 By having one card subtly marked on its back this can be used as a key playing card, and can be used as a very deceptive card control within your card magic.

 Marlo’s depth illusion is a great way of controlling a playing card to the second card from the top of the deck.
 Admittedly, the performer has to place the playing card into the deck himself, however, the illusion of the card going into the centre of the deck is perfect, and this control is well worth learning and perfecting as it has many many useful card magic applications.